 Subnasal "Bull Horn" Lip Lift

 A lip lift simultaneously reduces the space between the upper lip and nostrils while also augmenting the size of the lips.
 By raising the skin, the subnasal or “bull-horn” lip lift increases the amount of lip show by exposing and rolling up the lip.
-This method, known for the bull-horn shaped incision directly under the nose, can also address innate lip asymmetries and give patients an overall refreshed, younger appearance.see all Lips procedures
+This method, known for the bull-horn shaped incision directly under the nose, can also address innate lip asymmetries and give patients an overall refreshed, younger appearance.find similar procedures

 Subnasal "Bull Horn" Lip Lift